Proper Typing Posture 101: How to Sit and Type Pain-Free

 A poor posture can have serious implications on your physical health and can affect productivity resulting in mental stress.
 Even though we can achieve a proper typing posture with little effort, it is not usually the case among the ranks.
 Here are some complications related to bad posture;

-Repetitive Strain Injuries (RSIs)
+1. Repetitive Strain Injuries (RSIs)

-Repetitive strain injuries (RSIs) are a group of painful conditions caused by repetitive motions over a prolonged period of time.
+Repetitive strain injuries (RSIs) are a group of painful conditions caused by repetitive motions over a prolonged time.
 These can affect muscles, tendons, and even nerves.
 RSIs are commonly associated with repetitive motions like typing, prolonged use of a mouse or keyboard, or performing manual labor tasks.

 2. Carpal Tunnel Syndrome